With knots, we like to keep things simple at Tackle Village.

 And when you come to tie a hook or lure on when using monofilament or fluorocarbon line, there is no better and easier knot than the Pitzen Knot, or 16-20 Knot (it is also called the Eugene Bend).

 - It retains more than 95% of the line’s breaking strain

 - It is simple to tie and can be learned in a few minutes

 - It can be tied in any conditions – cold fingers, rocking boat or when you have spotted a big fish!

 - Because it cinches up with a little ‘pop’ it is easy to tell when it is tied correctly

 How do you tie the Pitzen Knot?

-See below for Illustrated instructions on how to tie the knot as well as video instructions.
+See below for Illustrated instructions on how to tie a hook on (or a lure or fly) using the Pitzen Knot, as well as video instructions.
 Check here for some more great and simple fishing knots.
 Along with the FG Knot for braid to mono/fluoro connections, it is one of our favourite knots.
 For the best looped connection in mono/fluoro, best to use the Non Slip Loop Knot.